unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   > 2. Changes in the source objects in the DCC tool will not be applied to the prefabs automatically.
   >    We can resync the prefabs by clicking the "Clear/resync prefabs" button if the DCC tool is open and and auto-sync has been enabled.

-- **DCC Asset**
+- **DCC asset file**

-  We can assign a DCC asset that exists inside the Unity project to launch the supported DCC tool and turns on Auto-Sync automatically.
+  We can assign a DCC asset file that exists inside the Unity project to launch the supported DCC tool and turns on Auto-Sync automatically.
-  (Only supported for Blender at the moment).

-  The **Run mode** property specifies how to run the DCC tool, and can be set with one of the following values:
+  The **Run mode** property specifies how to launch the DCC tool, and can be set with one of the following values:

   |**Values** |**Description** |
   |:---       |:---|